 Please note that Ohio's large MPOs no longer have direct control over CMAQ funds.
 A Statewide CMAQ Committee is in place and it has been determined that a CMAQ project solicitation will take place on a biennial basis.
-As such, the CMAQ project solicitation will be included this year.
+As such, the CMAQ project solicitation will be suspended until next included this year.